google/applied-machine-learning-intensive/v2/02_data/02_intermediate_pandas/slides.md

 column of a DataFrame object and creating a boolean index that is `True` when the price is greater than 70.
 We are also creating a boolean index that is `True` when the weight is less than 5.
-The `&` operator is then used to combine these indexes into a single index.
+The `&` operator is then used to combine these indices into a single index.

 You might notice that we put parenthesis around each boolean expression.
 This is because the precedence for `&`, `|`, and `~` is higher than `>` and `<` so we